EnergyInnovation/eps-us/docs/io-model.md

 - GDP (total, and value added disaggregated by industry)
 - Jobs (total, and disaggregated by industry)
 - Employee Compensation (total, average compensation per employee, disaggregated by industry, and disaggregated by union vs. non-union jobs)
+- All of the outputs above can also be disaggregated by direct, indirect, and induced impacts.
+These terms are explained below.

 The EPS now captures how money is re-spent (by government, by households, and by each industry), capturing indirect and induced economic activity caused by the policy package.
 New feedback loops from the I/O model into the main energy-demanding sectors (Transportation, Buildings, and Industry) now allow the EPS to calculate the energy use and emissions associated with indirect and induced economic activity.
 Prior to 3.0.0, only direct changes in economic activity caused by the policy package were captured.

-A new policy lever allows the user to adjust the way in which government re-spends changes in its revenue.
-This allows for simulation of policies such as revenue-neutral carbon pricing, enabling model users to specify how revenues are rebated (e.g. reductions in payroll taxes, in corporate income taxes, in individual income taxes, direct "climate dividend" payments to households, etc.), or enables government to spend the money on products from specific ISIC codes (e.g. to represent things such as infrastructure construction).
-In policy packages that reduce government cash flow, the new policy allows the user to specify how government will make up the shortfall.
+A new set of Government Revenue Accounting (GRA) levers allows the user to adjust the way in which government accounts for changes in its revenue (i.e. how it spends additional revenue, or how it makes up for drops in revenue).
+There are five mechanisms government may use:
+- changes in regular spending
+- changes in deficit spending
+- changes in household taxes (including climate dividend payments)
+- changes in payroll taxes
+- changes in corporate income taxes

+The extent to which government employs each of these strategies can be customized, allowing for any combination of these modes.
+Additionally, these levers can be set to different values for every tax and subsidy policy in the EPS, as well as how government accounts for changes in interest on the national debt, and how government accounts for other changes in its cash flows (e.g. not driven by tax or subsidy policies, such as government buying electricity instead of gas to heat government buildings if those buildings are electrified).

+This powerful set of tools allows for simulation of complicated policy packages, such as a revenue-neutral carbon tax that is 50% rebated to households as a climate dividend and 50% used to offset payroll taxes, enacted alongside a subsidy for electric vehicles that is 75% funded through increased deficit spending and 25% funded through a reduction in spending on other government programs.

 ## Economic Categories and Data

 The I/O model breaks the economy down into [International Standard Industrial Classification (ISIC) codes (Rev. 4)](https://unstats.un.org/unsd/publication/seriesM/seriesm_4rev4e.pdf), a classification system for economic activity developed and maintained by the United Nations Statistics Division.
 Input-output tables specify which ISIC codes (e.g. industries) supply the inputs for each other industry, and which entities buy the outputs of each industry.
 Other tables, also divided up by ISIC code, specify the total jobs, value added, employee compensation, and economic output of each ISIC code.
 By default, the EPS draws these data from the OECD Statistical Database, where the OECD has freely released their [input-output data](https://stats.oecd.org/Index.aspx?DataSetCode=IOTSI4_2018) and [associated employment-related data](https://stats.oecd.org/Index.aspx?DataSetCode=TIM_2019_MAIN) for over 60 countries and regions.
 For citations to specific tables within the OECD database, [download the EPS](download.html) and look at the first tab of the Excel file for the variable in which you are interested.
 EPS adaptations for regions not in the OECD database will use other sources of I/O data, reformatted to fit the ISIC code categories used by the OECD.

 The OECD's data uses 36 ISIC code categories, which is generally sufficient for the EPS.
 However, the OECD lacks sufficient granularity for energy-supplying industries.
 Therefore, the EPS maintains its pre-3.0 break-out of energy suppliers (electricity suppliers, coal suppliers, natural gas and petroleum suppliers, biomass and biofuel suppliers, and other energy suppliers), and calculates impacts for these energy-supplying industries.
 Similarly, the EPS uses its more sophisticated [fuel import and fuel export calculations](fuels.html) to determine the cash flows associated with fuel imports and exports, instead of using the OECD data.
-The more sophisticated handling of energy products and energy industries is the main reason that non-energy industries and energy industries are treated differently on the "Cash Flow" sheet for each sector of the model, as well as on the [Cross-Sector Totals](cross-sector-totals.html) sheet.
+The more sophisticated handling of energy products and energy industries is the main reason that non-energy industries and energy industries are treated differently on each EPS sector's "Cash Flow" sheet in Vensim, as well as on the [Cross-Sector Totals](cross-sector-totals.html) sheet.

 ## Direct, Indirect, and Induced Economic Impacts